sdu-concurrency/dio-website/website/business-club.md

 # The DIO Business Club

 The DIO Business Club gives companies access to exclusive services offered by the Digital Innovation Office at the University of Southern Denmark.
+Companies can always select individual services based on their needs, regardless of their membership level.
+The silver and gold memberships have annual fees that give access to special discounts.

 <style>
 .panel-bronze>.panel-heading {
     background-color: #cc6633 !important;
  }
  .panel-bronze {
     border-color: #cc6633 !important;
  }
  .panel-silver>.panel-heading {
     background-color: #cccccc !important;
  }
  .panel-silver {
     border-color: #cccccc !important;
  }
  .panel-gold>.panel-heading {
     background-color: #cc9933 !important;
  }
  .panel-gold {
     border-color: #cc9933 !important;
  }
 </style>